jpabadir/pace-c/meeting-minutes/team-minutes/feb24-team-minutes.md

 ## Detailed Notes:
 ### General Notes:
-- This weeks tasks is for bug fixing
+- This weeks tasks is for bug fixing and the peer testing report
+- Finish peer testing videos
-- Finish peer testing (report and video)
+- Finish peer testing report
+- Finish tasks for this week
 -

 ### Current Week Tasks: